 Please quote your policy or claim reference number in all correspondence.

-If you are not satisfied in the way the complaint was resolved or handled by your intermediary , please do refer to us by communicating with our CSR & Customer Satisfaction Manager in writing on firstname.lastname@example.org.
-Our aim is to resolve such complaint fairly within a time frame of 15 working days from the date of receipt of your complaint.
+If you are not satisfied with the way the complaint was resolved or handled by your intermediary, please do refer to us by communicating with our CSR & Customer Satisfaction Manager in writing on email@example.com.
+Our aim is to resolve such complaints fairly within a time frame of 15 working days from the date of receipt of your complaint.
 If we do not manage to provide a final response within the stipulated timeframe, we will provide you with an update and let you know when you can expect our final response.

 Step 3 (if required):